 Who it’s for: Students, gamers, anyone who wants a gaming laptop but doesn’t want to break the bank.

 Why we picked the Dell G5 SE Gaming Laptop:

-You can’t expect a sub-$1,000 gaming laptop to sport a cutting edge design.
+You can’t expect a gaming laptop under $1,000 to sport a cutting-edge design.
 But thanks to the Dell G5 SE, you can expect top-notch performance.
-It’s an all-AMD solution, featuring the latest Ryzen 4000 processors with 8 cores and 16 threads.
+It’s an all-AMD solution, featuring Ryzen 4000 processors with 8 cores and 16 threads.
 These are killer gaming and content creation chips, and the G5 SE makes great use of them.

 Read our in-depth Dell G5 SE Gaming Laptop review

 Why you should buy this: It’s the best portable gaming laptop you can buy.

 Who it’s for: Gamers and content creators.

 Why we picked the Asus ROG Zephyrus G14:

 The G14 is unlike any gaming laptop you’ve used.
 It’s incredibly lightweight, at just 3.5 pounds — and uses just a 14-inch screen rather than the typical 15-inch variety.
 The result is the smallest gaming laptop ever made, especially given how powerful this thing is.

 The heart of it is AMD’s Ryzen 4000, 8-core processor.
 It’s a beast.
 Multi-threaded performance is off the chart for a laptop this small, making it a capable option for video editors, 3D modelers, and content creators of every kind.